5th United States Colored Cavalry Regiment: Ambush at Simpsonville

+Plaque commemorating those lost, with gravestones visible on the right side of the image.
+The massacre was the subject of a 2026 Secrets of the Dead documentary on PBS, "Remembering the Fallen Soldiers of the Simpsonville Massacre".

 1853 Enfield Rifle-Musket was the second most used infantry weapon used in the Civil War.
 It was 55 inches (1,400 mm) long and fired a .577 calibre Minié-type lead ball projectile, propelled by black powder and a copper percussion cap.
 Because it was a muzzle-loading weapon, it was unsuited for cavalry use.

-On 23 January 1865, 80 colored troops of Company E, 5th US Colored Cavalry, under command of 2nd Lieutenant Augustus Flint, were assigned to move almost a thousand head of cattle from Camp Nelson to the stock yard at Louisville, Kentucky.
+On 23 January 1865, 80 Black soldiers of Company E, 5th US Colored Cavalry, under command of 2nd Lieutenant Augustus Flint, were assigned to move almost a thousand head of cattle from Camp Nelson to the stock yard at Louisville, Kentucky.
 The men were assigned mostly to the front and rear of the spread-out herd of cattle.
 About 41 men were bringing up the rear on 25 January near Simpsonville, when they were ambushed by Confederate guerrillas, led by Henry C. Magruder.
 Few of the Union troops were able to fire their muzzle-loaded Enfield infantry rifles, due to fouled powder.
 The guerrillas were armed with 6-shot revolvers, and most carried two or more.
 As Confederates quickly closed the distance, almost all of the colored soldiers bringing up the rear were wounded or dismounted.
 Only two escaped harm, one by playing dead, and the other hiding under an overturned wagon box.
 The forward group panicked and fled.

-The Colt .44-caliber "Army" Model was one of the most widely used revolvers of the Civil War.
+The Colt .44-caliber "Army" Model—the type used by the guerillas to their advantage—was one of the most widely used revolvers of the Civil War.
 It had a six-shot, rotating cylinder, and fired a 0.454 in round lead ball projectile, propelled by black powder and a copper percussion cap.